Create Stunning Charts with React Using Chart.js

 After:

-You can change the type of chart by replacing the component imported from the react-chartjs-2 package with any other chart type, such as Line, Radar, Polar, etc.., that only comes under chart-js
+You can change the type of chart by replacing the component imported from the react-chartjs-2 package with any other js chart react type, such as Line, Radar, Polar, etc.., that only comes under chart-js

 Additionally, you can also use options prop to configure and customize the behavior and appearance of the chart.
 For example, you can use options property to change the type of chart dynamically by updating the options prop with a new value for the type property.